Borreguin/Send-Report-By-Email---Python/README.md

 # SendReportByEmail
 This application sends reports as emails, the reports could add images or attached files.
-This simple tool use an Excel file to configure each report.
+This simple tool uses an Excel file to configure each report (emails and templates).

-In addition, using some text processing inside the send_report function one may create custom reports.
+In addition, using some text processing inside the [send_report](/reports.py) function one may create custom reports.

 ## How to configurate:

-1. Install all the [needed packages](/installer/installer.py) (execute installer.bat if you are on Windows)
+1. Install all the [needed packages](/installer) (execute installer.bat if you are on Windows)
 2. Open the [setting's file](/settings/config.py) and configure the Mail Server IP.
 If your email server needs an user's account to send emails then configure *from_email* and *password* parameters otherwise you may continue with the next step.